Briyoji/CS4800-Computational-Social-Science/outputs/eda/top3_rqs/TOP3_RESEARCH_QUESTIONS_FINAL.md

-# Top 3 Research Questions: Complete Analysis with Answers

-This document presents the three most important research questions for the Menopause Reddit analysis, each supported by multiple visualizations and data-driven answers.

----

 ## Research Question 1: Topic Prevalence Over Time

 **Question**: Which topics have gained or lost prominence in menopause discussions over time, and how do these shifts relate to changing public health priorities or community needs?